indeedeng/ICS-file-parsing-natively-for-iOS/README.md

 This project is governed by the [Contributor Covenant v 1.4.1](CODE_OF_CONDUCT.md).
 (Review the Code of Conduct and remove this sentence before publishing your project.)

 ## License
-This project uses the [Apache 2.0](LICENSE) license.
+This project uses the [MIT](LICENSE) license.
 (Update this and the LICENSE file if your project uses a different license.)